top of page

 Maybe you missed the red flags up front.
 Maybe you were short on cash that month and ignored the red flags up front.
 Maybe everything seemed a-ok in the beginning, but as time progressed, you found yourself in a situation that was less than ideal?
 Maybe it's a combination of all of the above!
 However you found yourself in this situation, this blog post is going to walk you through not only how to recognize it, but also how to fix it!

-So, What is a Difficult Client?
+So, What Exactly Is A Difficult Client?

 In the past, when I started to experience those less than warm and fuzzy feelings with a client, the first thing I tended to do was blame myself (I'm still working on this!).
 I'd usually say, oh it must just be me, I'm being too sensitive.
 This is how it's supposed to be.
 This is a normal client/service provider relationship.
-Until I had a really good client.
-You know those unicorn soul mate clients that you've been waiting for since you started your business?
-I started working with one of those, and realized that I had been putting up with a lot that I didn't have to.
-But I just didn't know.
-I was new to owning my own business, and new to the online space, so I really didn't know what was acceptable and what wasn't.

-➡️Is constantly changing their mind.
+➡️Is always changing their mind.
 They may be indecisive or frequently change their mind about what they want or need.
 They ask that you spend hours designing a new course, only to change their mind and scrap the whole idea two days later.
 It feels like it's impossible for you to keep up.

 ➡️Ignores your boundaries.
 You've specifically asked them not to DM you on Instagram, and they continue to do so.
 You've told them that you need to have email copy 72 hours in advance to meet a deadline, yet they continue to send the copy over to you with less than 24 hours notice.